Mr-Sarmad/Basics_of_Bioinformatics/README.md

 ├── README.md               # Documentation

+├── Questions.txt          # Basics bioinformatics questions that we answer in the both python and R according to the Questions
 ### 6. Acknowledgments
 This repository is a resource for learning and applying bioinformatics programming.
 It is designed to help users build foundational skills in Python and R while solving real-world biological data challenges.